-When you send emails to me, you must use "PHY130_Section04" as subject.
+The subject of your emails to me should contain "PHY130" (no space).
 I created a folder particularly for this course.
-Any email that does not have the correct headline format will not go into this folder, and may not get my reply.
-In the email, please provide your name and student ID.
+Any email that does not have the correct headline format will not go into this folder, and may not get my reply in time.